We have much more to do and your continued support is needed now more than ever.

 EPA Administrator Scott Pruitt has already begun a plan to roll back our clean water safeguards, threatening drinking water supplies for more than 117 million Americans.
-A bad provision in the House and Senate spending bill for fiscal year 2018 is making it easier for him to get away with this by changing existing law and cutting the public out of the process entirely.
+A bad provision in the House and Senate spending bill for fiscal year 2018 is making it easier for Pruitt to get away with this by changing existing law and cutting the public out of the process entirely.

 A critical part of our democratic process is the legal requirement that federal agencies make decisions through an open, transparent process with public input and accountability.
 The longstanding law that protects the public’s interest this way is called the Administrative Procedure Act, which governs how federal agencies develop and issue regulations, policy statements, licenses, and permits and requires that agencies provide opportunities for the public to comment on proposed rulemakings.
 This ensures that federal rules are informed by science, facts, the public’s interest, and the law.

-The rider in the House spending package allows Scott Pruitt to disregard the Administrative Procedure Act and “any provision of statute or regulation,” and ignore public input as the Trump Administration attempts to repeal the 2015 Clean Water Rule.
+The rider in the spending package allows Scott Pruitt to disregard the Administrative Procedure Act and “any provision of statute or regulation,” and ignore public input as the Trump Administration attempts to repeal the 2015 Clean Water Rule.
 This will considerably ease the repeal effort because the public support for clean water is so strong.
 When the Clean Water Rule was developed, 87% of the 1 million public comments were supportive of the rule.